Coffee – More Than a Drink, a Foundation of Culture

 In Vietnam, we don’t say “let’s meet at the coffee shop.”
 We simply say, “let’s have a coffee.”
 Because here, coffee is not just a drink—it’s a way to connect, to share stories, and to build community.

-Artists, writers, and poets also brought their work into these vibrant spaces.
-Coffeehouses were called a “school of knowledge” (Mekteb-i-irfan)—where new ideas flowed freely, breaking down social barriers and inspiring fresh ways of thinking.
-Coffee became known as the “milk of chess players and thinkers,” fueling conversations that shaped philosophy, ethics, and the pursuit of Truth, Goodness, and Beauty.
+Artists, writers, and poets also brought their work into these spaces.
+Coffeehouses were called “schools of knowledge,” where ideas flowed freely and social barriers faded.
+Coffee became known as the “milk of chess players and thinkers,” fueling conversations about Truth, Goodness, and Beauty.
+Today, every time we sit down and say “let’s have a coffee,” we’re not just sharing a cup—we’re continuing a thousand-year tradition of gathering, learning, and creating together.